 What is a surety bond?

-It’s time to clear up some of the confusion surrounding surety, especially since Canada’s thriving construction and contracting industry could mean greater surety needs down the line.
+It’s time to clear up some of the confusion surrounding surety bonding, especially since Canada’s thriving construction and contracting industry could mean greater surety needs down the line.
 While a variety of industries can make use of surety bonds, contract surety for construction and contracting projects is a principal surety product.
 Here, you’ll learn just what is a surety bond, how it’s used, and what it may be able to do for you.

 What is a surety bond?
 Not business insurance!

 In simple terms, a surety bond is an agreement between three parties, while a traditional insurance policy is an agreement between two.
 A surety agreement involves the principal, the surety, and the obligee.
 In this arrangement, you (the business owner) are the principal, and the obligee is your client.

 Large and complex commercial construction projects (such as those where the government is the client) often need a safety net – someone who can guarantee the client that the contractor will fulfill their obligations as laid out in the contract.
 This is where contract surety comes in.

 If you (the principal) aren’t able to fulfill the terms and conditions of your contract, a surety provider can make sure that your client isn’t left in the lurch; the remaining and consequential costs of the project will be paid on your behalf, so the financial loss doesn’t fall on your client.

 In the event of such a default, the surety comes to the rescue with two types of bonds: first, they employ a Performance Bond to complete the work you had started, and then a Labour and Material Payment Bond is used to pay the subcontractors who had been hired.
 Although these bonds take care of your costs, you’re not out of the woods yet – unlike insurance, you’ll eventually have to pay back the entire amount of the bond to the surety provider.